corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/app-upgrade-notes-enterprise.md

 menu:
   corda-enterprise-4-5:
     identifier: "corda-enterprise-4-5-enterprise-cordapp-upgrade"
-    name: "Upgrading a CorDapp to Corda Enterprise 4.5"
+    name: "Upgrading a CorDapp to Corda Enterprise Edition 4.5"
     parent: corda-enterprise-4-5-upgrading-menu
 tags:
 - app
 - upgrade
 - notes
 - enterprise
-title: Upgrading CorDapps to Corda Enterprise 4.5
+title: Upgrading CorDapps to Corda Enterprise Edition 4.5
 ---

-# Upgrading CorDapps to Corda Enterprise 4.5
+# Upgrading CorDapps to Corda Enterprise Edition 4.5

 {{< warning >}}
-Corda Enterprise 4.5.4 fixes a security vulnerability in the JPA notary.
-Before upgrading to Corda Enterprise 4.5.4 please read the guidance on [upgrading your notary service](../../../../../../en/platform/corda/4.5/enterprise/notary/upgrading-the-ha-notary-service.md).
+Corda Enterprise Edition 4.5.4 fixes a security vulnerability in the JPA notary.
+Before upgrading to Corda Enterprise Edition 4.5.4 please read the guidance on [upgrading your notary service](../../../../../../en/platform/corda/4.5/enterprise/notary/upgrading-the-ha-notary-service.md).
 {{< /warning >}}

 ## Upgrading from Open Source

-### Running on Corda Enterprise 4.5
+### Running on Corda Enterprise Edition 4.5

-A prerequisite to upgrade to Corda Enterprise 4.5 is to ensure your CorDapp is upgraded to Open Source Corda 4.x.
+A prerequisite to upgrade to Corda Enterprise Edition 4.5 is to ensure your CorDapp is upgraded to Open Source Corda 4.x.
 Please follow the instructions in [Upgrading CorDapps to newer Platform Versions](app-upgrade-notes.md) section to complete this initial step.

 There is no requirement to re-compile your CorDapp to Corda Enterprise in order to run it on Corda Enterprise.
 If you wish your CorDapp to